 - Sea salt - Used to enhance the rest of the ingredients.

 - Chocolate chips - I prefer to use mini chocolate chips for cookies as they allow for sweet chocolate flavor in every bite.
 However, any type of chocolate chips, chocolate chunks, or chopped-up chocolate bars will work.
-Use a dairy free brand, if desired
+Dark, semi-sweet, or milk chocolate chips will work depending on your preference.
+Use a dairy free brand, if desired.

 Step by Step Instructions